Have you ever watched a movie or binged a TV show and felt, ‘Yes – that’s exactly what I’m going through’?

 However, it’s vital to face the emotions that come with such a sudden change before you start moving on.
 The way you care for yourself during this period can significantly impact how you recover, both emotionally and professionally.

-Here are six practical coping strategies to help you regain control and move ahead with that job hunt:
+Here are six practical coping strategies to help you regain control and move ahead with that job hunt, especially if you’re already using your company’s EAP services for guidance.

 1) Allow Yourself to Grieve